Chocolatey

 Search for packages

-Chocolatey seems to have a lot of the programs you may wish to install but it’s not always obvious what the package name is.
+Chocolatey seems to have a lot of the programs you may wish to install, but the package name is not always obvious.
 This is where the search

 command comes in.